Brisbane Homestay Program | What does it take to be a homestay family?

 Brisbane Homestay Program Families

 There’s no such thing as a typical homestay family.
 You can be singles, marrieds, families with kids, empty nesters or retirees.
-However, a lot of families with kids obviously find a special connection when they host a student who also attends their kids’ school.
+However, a lot of families with kids obviously find a special connection when they host a student who also attends their kids’ school (though schools can differ).
 Whoever you are, what’s most important is that you are committed to the program and you’ll be good ambassadors for our country.

 What do I need to do to be part of a Brisbane Homestay Program?